GCSE English: Top Tips For Parents

 There’s something a bit daunting about GCSE English, isn’t there?
 Even as a parent.

-Over the past 25 years, I’ve spoken to so many mums and dads who say, “I did English at school, but I can’t remember any of it now!”
+Over the past 25 years, I’ve spoken to many parents who say, “I did English at school, but I can’t remember any of it now!”
 Or, “I’m worried I’ll confuse my child if I try to help.”

 Maybe that’s you.
-Or maybe you’re the parent searching Google at 11pm for GCSE English tips and information about PETER paragraphs?
+Or perhaps you’re the parent searching Google at 11pm for GCSE English tips and information about PETER paragraphs?
 (If so, you’re in good company.)

 The truth is, GCSE English has changed a lot over the years.
-The exams, the texts, even the way students are taught to write: it’s all a bit different now.
+The exams, the texts, and even the way students are taught to write are all different now.

-However, supporting your child doesn’t have to mean relearning everything yourself.
+However, supporting your child doesn’t mean you have to relearn everything yourself.
 In fact, it’s better if you don’t try to be the expert.
-You just need to be present, patient and... well, a bit resourceful.
+You just need to be present, patient, and a bit resourceful.

 Start with the Basics